Global Risks

 Discrete – Used to model a specific set of values without any intermediate values

-BetaPert – Useful when there is more emphasis on the most likely value
+BetaPert – Useful when there is more emphasis around the most likely value

-First, select the required distribution shape as shown below when creating the distribution function.
-Once this has been chosen, the input values for the selected shape will become available.
-In the example below, a Triangle has been chosen as the shape, and this distribution requires that a Minimum, Likely, and Maximum values be provided.
+When creating the distribution function, first select the required distribution shape as shown below.
+Once this has been selected, the input values for the selected shape will become available, in the example below, Triangle has been selected as the shape and this distribution requires that a Minimum, Likely and Maximum value be provided.

 A visual representation of the entered distribution function is dynamically displayed on the right-hand side.